calvinjuarez/less-plugin-urlencode/README.md

 ## Installation

-Put this file in your project and include the following in your Less file:
+Put the _`urlencode.less.js`_ file in your project and include the following in your Less file:

 ```less
 @plugin 'path/to/urlencode.less.js';